 Welcome to the Primary Health Network (PHN).
-PHN is a not-for-profit organisation, funded by the Australian Government to improve the efficiency and effectiveness of the primary health care system in our region.
-We do not provide health services ourselves but use a comprehensive health planning approach to identify and prioritise service gaps, and to commission appropriate health
+The PHN is a not-for-profit organisation, funded by the Australian Government to improve the efficiency and effectiveness of the primary health care system in our region.
+We do not provide health services ourselves but use a comprehensive health planning approach to identify and prioritise service gaps, and to commission appropriate health services.

 Our region is vast in geographical terms and diverse in terms of its communities.
-Covering 130,000 square kilometres, we reach from the QLD border in the north to Gosford in the south, and west past Narrabri and Gunnedah.
+Covering 130,000 square kilometers, we reach from the QLD border in the north to Gosford in the south, and west past Narrabri and Gunnedah.
 It is home to 1.2 million people who live in small rural and remote communities, in regional towns and in densely populated urban centres.

-We have developed this Information Package to give service providers an understanding of the purpose and roles of Primary Health Networks, and PHN in particular.
+We have developed this Toolkit to give service providers an understanding of the purpose and roles of Primary Health Networks, and the PHN in particular and to outline an expectation of what working with the PHN looks like.
 We hope that this will help you to work with us so that, together, we can secure the best possible health outcomes for our communities.

 Please use the key contacts listed further in this document for any further information you may need on the services you are providing.

 For more information about the Hunter New England and Central Coast Primary Health Network please visit our web site at www.thephn.com.au